dianavlw/algostudy/README.md

 You probably got the hint on what I'm studying for, its true I started to prep for Google.✨

 Will I succeed in getting hired?
-I dont know but you bet Im studying my butt so I can say this opportunity wasnt wasted.
+I dont know but you bet Im studying my butt💪🏼

+This opportunity wasnt wasted 👩🏻‍💻

 I will be doing all sorts of algorithm problems and this is mainly for me but if you found this helpful go ahead and I hope I helped.